For men, few things are more devastating than recognizing the first signs of hair loss.

 It should be noted that a generic, 30-day supply brand of Finasteride costs about $44 at Walmart.
 If you were to take the supplement religiously for five years, that comes out to a cost of $2,640.
 Is that cost really worth it for a measly 10% of extra hair?

 The hefty cost aside, Finasteride also comes with side effects.
 This includes testosterone loss and lethargy.
 Watch this CNN video and skip to the 7:18 mark.
 It features a former Finasteride user who is now on testosterone replacement therapy because of the aftereffects of the drug.
-The side effects for the unfortunate user did not go away even after discontinuing use.
+The negative effects for the unfortunate user did not go away even after discontinuing use.

 Do you think a mega-corporation really gives a darn about users who experience worse-case scenario side-effects?
 Hell no. They only care about raking in the revenue and becoming an even bigger conglomerate.
 Merck brings in about $400 million a year from its sale of Propecia, it’s brand of Finasteride.